AstroNvim/docs/src/content/docs/recipes/advanced_lsp.md

 ### Disabling formatting for a filter function

 Using the `filter` option you can supply filter function to be run on each client that has formatting capabilities and if it returns `true` then it will be used for formatting and if it returns `false` then it will not be used.
-This applies to whenever you format your code either on save, with `<leader>lf`, or with `:Format`.
+This applies to whenever you format your code either on save, with `<Leader>lf`, or with `:Format`.

 ```lua
 {